 - Less news and negative media online.

-- Interacting less with negative people – and we all have such individuals in our lives.
+- Interact less with negative people – and we all have such individuals in our lives.

 - Spending MORE time on positive things, situations, and people.